nellshamrell/nell-workstation/README.md

 Anytime I've had horrible wifi (i.e. in a coffee shop or, worse, in a plane) getting development work done has crawled to a halt.

 I've found it's far more effective to set up a VM as my workstation with a cloud provider (this can be AWS, Digital Ocean, whatever your prefer).
-I created this to automate the vim, tmux, and chef dk setup for a workstation VM.
+I created this to automate the vim, tmux, terraform, and chef dk setup for a workstation VM.

 ## What does this do?

-The main things this cookbook does is install and/or configure vim, tmux, git, bash, and chef dk
+The main things this cookbook does is install and/or configure vim, tmux, git, bash, terraform, and chef dk

 ## How do you use it?